Provides resources, support, and guidance for students experiencing challenging situations. If you are worried about another student, report here.

-I am struggling with getting enough to eat: Knights Helping Knights Pantry is a student run initiative that provides food and toiletries to fellow Knights in need.
-We are located in Ferrell Commons connected to All Knight Study II.
-For more information you can call 407-UCF-FOOD.
+Knights Helping Knights Pantry is a student run initiative that provides food and toiletries to fellow Knights in need.

 Are you or someone you know currently living without stable housing?
-If a student is living on a friend’s couch or in a car, Student Rights and Responsibilities can assist with finding temporary housing, financial support, and academic resources.
+If a student is living on a friend’s couch or in a car, we can assist with finding temporary housing, financial support, and academic resources.

 If you have been harmed or impacted directly or indirectly by dating violence, domestic violence, threats, harassment, sexual violence, stalking or any other type of crime, violence or abuse, contact a victim advocate who can inform you of all your rights and options.
 Call the confidential 24/7 Advocacy and Support hotline at 407-823-1200.

-A new resource that comprehensively addresses sexual misconduct—including sexual assault, stalking, and harassment—by explaining what it is, what to do if it happens, where to go for support, and more.
+A comprehensive resource—including sexual assault, stalking, and harassment—by explaining what it is, what to do if it happens, where to go for support, and more.

 The University of Central Florida will not tolerate sexual misconduct or harmful behavior which occurs on or off the UCF campus.
 Sexual misconduct and other harmful behavior include sexual harassment, stalking, dating violence, domestic violence, and sexual assault.
 Any disclosures of sexual misconduct will be taken seriously.
 This website describes reporting options, resources and rights for students who have been victims of sexual misconduct or harmful behaviors.

-I am in crisis and need immediate help: Counseling and Psychological Services (CAPS) provides crisis intervention services during normal business hours.
-To be seen for an emergency appointment, call their office or simply walk into the center.
-Be sure to inform the receptionist that you are experiencing a crisis and they will make every effort to respond to your situation as quickly as possible.
+If you are in crisis and need immediate help, call or simply walk into the counseling center during normal business hours.
+Inform the receptionist that you are experiencing a crisis, and they will make every effort to respond to your situation as quickly as possible.
 For afterhours services, call 407-823-2811 and press #5 to be connected to a live clinician who is available to assist as needed.

-UCF Student Health Services provides a variety of primary and specialty care services to help keep students at their optimum health.
-The Main Health Center is located on the Main Campus, and satellite clinics are located at Knights Plaza by the CFE Arena, at the Rosen campus and Health Sciences campus.
-Our services are designed with students' needs in mind.
+Student Health Services provides a variety of primary and specialty care services to help keep students at their optimum health.
 Appointments are FREE for UCF students who have paid the activity and service fee.
-A referral is required prior to scheduling with a psychiatrist.
-This referral may be obtained from a previous medical or mental health provider, from one of our primary care providers, or from the UCF Counseling Center.
+Prior to scheduling with a psychiatrist, student must obtain a referral from a previous medical or mental health provider, from one of our primary care providers, or from the UCF Counseling Center.
 Please have your previous psychiatric records sent to the UCF Health Center prior to your initial appointment.
-Please contact Health Service directly for more information.

 The mission of Student Accessibility Services (SAS) is to ensure that students with disabilities have an equal access to participate in and benefit from educational opportunities within the UCF community.
 This is accomplished by collaborating with faculty, colleges and departments in providing academic accommodations for qualified students with disabilities.